POEO public register

 Licences, applications & notices

-- For information about environment protection licences, licence applications, notices issued under the POEO Act, audits and pollution studies and reduction programs
+- To find information about environment protection licences, licence applications, notices issued under the POEO Act, audits and pollution studies and reduction programs

 Convictions and civil proceedings

-- For information about convictions and results of civil proceedings under the POEO Act
+- To find information about convictions and results of civil proceedings under the POEO Act

 - The Contaminated Land Public Record contains information about contaminated sites and other details required under the Contaminated Land Management Act 1997 and the Environmentally Hazardous Chemicals Act 1985